British Red Cross: Second World War

-Post war years
+Post-war years

 The immediate priorities for the British Red Cross following the war, were the huge number of displaced civilians caused by forced migration during the war.
 The Red Cross provided much relief for these people, including basic supplies, and helping to reunite people through the Messaging and Tracing Service.
 This work led to the provisions in the 1949 Fourth Geneva Convention to protect civilians caught up in war.

 Since then, the British Red Cross has provided relief to people worldwide, including during the Hungarian Revolution of 1956, in Vietnam in 1976, Famine in Africa in the 1980s and the 1999 Armenia, Colombia earthquake.
 Whilst the society no longer sends its volunteers abroad, it is a leading contributor of delegates to the International Red Cross pool of emergency relief workers.

 Between 1948 and 1967, the British Red Cross and the St Andrew's Ambulance Association jointly operated the Scottish Ambulance Service, under contract to the National Health Service.
 NHS Scotland took over full responsibility for the service in 1974.

 In the UK, the society has been active at many major disasters, from the coal tip slide at Aberfan in 1966, the Pan Am Flight 103 bombing at Lockerbie in 1988, to the 7 July 2005 London bombings.
 They provide support on all levels, from front line medical provision, to running helplines for worried relatives and long term emotional care for the victims.

-In July 2008, the Prince of Wales and Duchess of Cornwall hosted a garden party at Buckingham Palace to celebrate the 100th anniversary of the granting of the society's royal charter.
+In July 2008, the Prince of Wales and the Duchess of Cornwall hosted a garden party at Buckingham Palace to celebrate the 100th anniversary of the granting of the society's royal charter.